There are some large pieces of local stone set beside major roads leading into the Park which mark the boundaries

 Bats are a significant issue in implementing planning permissions - if your consent involved having a bat survey done read the 'mitigation' section in the bat survey report as you might need to organise bat measures months in advance of work starting.
 The bat survey season for full 'emergence surveys' undertaken in fine weather at dusk is roughly May to September and surveyors can be fully booked by August at the moment.
 Winter risk assessments are sometimes possible but the National Park may refuse to accept them depending on the type of planning application.

-Other Ecological surveys may be required and work near water can involve the County Council (Unitary Authority from 1st April 2023) and/or the Environment Agency.
+Other Ecological surveys may be required and work near water can involve the relevant Unitary Council and/or the Environment Agency.

 The website of the Authority has improved but content can still be hard to locate - you can view recent planning applications online complete with drawings and forms... very handy although the text Search feature is very picky and the Map Search is better.
 They now post written objections (or support) to applications, Parish Council, County Highways and any other relevant Consultees' comments.